Want to travel this Morocco route in 2025?

 Intended by the local shepherds to ward off predators, the shocking reality is that the Ait Kherbach scarecrows are the predators.

 Morocco’s female artists assert that depictions of exotic women in nineteenth century Orientalist Art, are a depiction of the Moroccan woman filtered by the white, male, european gaze.
 Perhaps this image immediately above should be called “Rightbackatcha” because this depicts how the white, western woman is depicted by the Moroccan desert man.
 She is a shoe (recalling the vagina imagery of Cindarella’s slipper), she is bags of money and you will see these hang as though lynched, from the Acacia tree, which in a way is an accurate depiction of what occurs, emotionally.
 She is the oven and she is the bike used to get ahead.
 The disorder that leads to such a transactional and objectifying attitude comes from early childhood neglect by nomad mothers not coping with village life and not receiving adequate support from the Moroccan State in following the call by the State, to have their children educated.
-The result is soul-death of their children and the creation of reptilian predators.
+The result is soul-death of their children and the creation of reptilian predators who operate as a hive mind.
 It is so tragic I can hardly bear to write about it.
 This constellation of stars was present over Merzouga on the birthday of one such victim/predator.
 The peacock is the Renaissance.
 It also symbolises the phoenix and the hope of spiritual ascension.
 It is Eros, the life instinct, the creative instinct.
 This motif of transcendence and hope is turned away from the figure of Thanatos, the death drive on the left, because there is no hope for him.

 Check back from time to time for more images and commentary.